vprnet/next/README.md

 1. Change into the project directory. `cd next`
 1. Enter the virtual environment. `source venv/bin/activate`
 1. To run locally, just hit a quick	`python app/index.py` and head to `127.0.0.1:5000`
-1. To push to production on Amazon S3, run `python app/index.py build`.
+1. To push to production on Amazon S3, run `python app/index.py build`